-If you own or have taken over a food business in Gloucester City, it is a legal requirement to register your business with the council at least 28 days before opening or taking ownership.
-Registration cannot be refused and there is no charge, but failure to register is an offence.
+If you own or have taken over a food business in Gloucester city, it's a legal requirement to register your business with the council at least 28 days before opening or taking ownership.
+Registration cannot be refused and there's no charge, but failure to register is an offence.

 The details will be entered onto our register and certain details, such as type of business, address and telephone number, will be available for public inspection.
 Other information provided will not be publicly available.

-Once you have registered, you will need to notify us if there is a change of ownership or a change in the nature of the business or if there is a change of address at which moveable premises are kept.
+Once you've registered, you'll need to notify us if there's a change of ownership or a change in the nature of the business or if there's a change of address at which moveable premises are kept.
 The new proprietor will have to complete an application form.

 How do I register?

 By completing a simple Food Premises Registration Form.
 You must tick all the boxes which apply to your business, answer all the questions and give all the information requested.
 It is an offence to give information which you know is false.
-All forms must be returned to Environmental Health, Gloucester City Council.
+All forms must be returned to Community Wellbeing, Gloucester City Council.
 You will receive a unique reference number and you can use this if you contact the Council in future.

 Who needs to register?

 The obligation to register and notify changes to this authority lies with the food business operator in control of the food business.
 Businesses based in the Gloucester city area that sell, prepare, store or transport food or drink must be registered with this authority.

 All food businesses have to register unless the Food Authority determines the activity is exempt.
 You must notify this authority about any premises you use within the Gloucester city area for storing, selling, distributing or preparing food, including internet sales of food.